kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 ##### e2e tests

-Planned tests:

-- Device marked unhealthy - the state is reflected in pod status
-- Device marked unhealthy and back to healthy after some time - pod status was changed to unhealthy temporarily
+Planned tests will cover the user-visible behavior of the feature:

+-   **Basic Health Reporting:**
+    -   Verify that when a DRA plugin reports a device as unhealthy, the PodStatus is updated to reflect this.
+    -   Verify that when the device becomes healthy again, the PodStatus is correctly updated.
+-   **State Transitions:**
-- Device marked as unhealthy and back to healthy in quick succession - pod status reflects the latest health status
+    -   Test rapid health state changes (e.g., unhealthy to healthy and back) to ensure the final PodStatus reflects the latest state.
-- Pod failed due to unhealthy device, earlier than device plugin detected it.
-Pod status is still updated.
+-   **Failure Scenarios:**
+    -   Ensure that if a Pod fails *before* the plugin detects the unhealthy device, the PodStatus is still updated with the health information afterward.
-- Pod is in crash loop backoff due to unhealthy device - pod status is updated to unhealthy
+    -   Verify that a Pod in a `CrashLoopBackOff` state due to an unhealthy device correctly shows the device's unhealthy status.

-For alpha rollout and rollback:

-- Fields dropped on update when feature gate is disabled
+-   **Feature Gate Behavior (for Alpha):**
+    -   When the feature gate is disabled, verify that the `AllocatedResourcesStatus` field is not populated by the DRA manager.
-- Field is not populated after the feature gate is disabled
+    -   When the feature gate is disabled on an existing cluster, verify that existing health information is gracefully ignored or removed on the next Pod update.
-- Field is populated again when the feature gate is enabled
+    -   When the feature gate is re-enabled, verify that health reporting resumes correctly.

-Test coverage will be listed once tests are implemented.

-- <test>: <link to test coverage>

 ### Graduation Criteria